 Nurse practitioner (NP) scope of practice (SOP) reform has been shown to improve access to healthcare, leading to direct health benefits.
 However, given that NPs are likely to practice in underserved areas, liberalizing SOP may also have spillover benefits on safety net program participation, which would amplify the benefits of SOP expansion for underrepresented populations.
 In this paper, we study these potential spillovers by examining the effect of NP SOP expansions on enrollment in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
-Leveraging the staggered rollout of NP SOP expansions across states, we find that 3 years after NP SOP expansion, total WIC participation increased by 5.3%, driven by a 6.2% increase in the enrollment of women and a 5.6% increase in the enrollment of children.
+Leveraging the staggered rollout of NP SOP expansions across states, we find that starting 4-5 years after SOP expansion, total WIC participation increases by 4% in treated states, which rises to 6.8% one decade after SOP expansion.
+This increase in total WIC enrollment is driven by increases in the enrollment of women and children.
 Mechanism analyses suggest that while access to healthcare is an important channel, the effect may also be driven by the fact that NPs are trained to deliver holistic, patient-centered care.
-Our results imply that spillovers on safety net program participation are another pathway by which NP SOP expansions can improve the health and well-being of underserved populations.
+Our results suggest that spillovers on safety net program participation are another pathway by which NP SOP expansions can improve the health and well-being of underserved populations.

-^{} We thank Alexander Bush and Leslie Hodges for assisting in obtaining WIC participation data.
+\ We thank David Slusky for suggestions and advice, and Alexander Bush and Leslie Hodges for assisting in obtaining WIC participation data.